 – Do you pay bills on-line or through the mail?
 Please tell me you don’t drive around town dropping payments off at various locations?
 My in-laws used to do that, but hey, they were retired and didn’t have anything better to do with their time.

-Do you rely on your husband, partner, or parent to handle this little chore for you?
+Do you rely on your husband, partner, or parent to handle your financial organization for you?
 That’s certainly the easy way to do it, but if they weren’t there, would you know how to take it over?
 Do you think they are doing a great job of it or could you do it better?
-I’m not trying to start any matrimonial holy wars here, but possibly your spouse might appreciate it if you took an interest in the bill paying once in a while.
+I’m not trying to start any matrimonial holy wars here, but possibly your spouse might appreciate it if you took an interest in the bill paying situation once in a while.
 Legally, these are your debts too and you have a right and an obligation to know at least a bit about it.
 It might be a real eye opener for you.

 I know a lot of people rely on various budgeting systems – envelope systems, or spreadsheets with categories, even online applications like Mint.
-I have tried some of these options, but I hated them.
+I have tried some, but I hated them.
 They felt so restrictive and just made us both unhappy.
 We needed something simple that allowed us a bit of latitude on everyday spending while still keeping on top of the bills.
-I would like to try some of the online systems – I am an Accountant, after all and I love playing with numbers, but I’m always a little freaked out by putting all my information in one place.
-There have been so many security breaches lately….
+Plus I worry about linking up any of my accounts online.
+Data breaches happen to often these days.

 Of course there are always unexpected expenses that pop up just about every pay period, but I have emergency savings to cover that.
 (By the way – emergency savings means doctor bills, car repairs, and unexpected school fees, NOT those cute shoes on sale at Kohl’s or an unplanned dinner out with your girlfriends.)

-I’ve paid my bills on-line for many years and I highly recommend it.
+I’ve used Wells Fargo’s online bill pay system for many years and I highly recommend it.
 Not only does it simplify your bill paying, but it allows you to pre-schedule bills on a monthly or quarterly basis that you might otherwise forget about.
-We have some insurance premiums, and other bills that only show up once a quarter and without this system, it would be easy to overlook those bills in our never-ending junk mail pile.
-But instead, I get a faithful reminder every quarter that these bills are due.
+We have some insurance premiums, and other bills that only show up once a quarter and with this system, I get a faithful reminder every quarter that these bills are due.
 So much easier.